-Whole school assemblies are allowed.
-However, alternatively, schools with Public Address (PA) systems can utilize these to conduct assemblies with students in classrooms supervised by the Form teacher/ Class teacher.

-- Morning assemblies must allow for a motivational message (guidance can be sought from the Student Support Services Division-SSSD), COVID-19 reminders and updates, preparation for learning and roll call. - Daily COVID-19 reminders include compliance to new normal measures such as washing/sanitizing hands, remaining home if ill, etc.
+- Whole school assemblies are allowed.
+However, alternatively, schools with Public Address (PA) systems can utilize these to conduct assemblies with students in classrooms supervised by the Form teacher/ Class teacher. - Morning assemblies must allow for a motivational message (guidance can be sought from the SSSD), COVID-19 reminders and updates, preparation for learning and roll call. - Daily COVID-19 reminders include compliance to new normal measures such as washing/sanitizing hands, remaining home if ill, etc.

-2. 4 Return to Play
+2.4 Return to Play

-The Public Health [2019 Novel Coronavirus (2029-nCoV)] (No.5) Regulations, 2022, Legal Supplemet Part B-Vol.61, No. 121-16th July 2022 has lifted the mandate for the wearing of mask exclusively to sporting activities occurring in outdoor areas.
-It applies then that mask wearing is no longer mandated during sporting activities.
+The Public Health [2019 Novel Coronavirus (2019-nCoV)] (No.161) Regulations, 2022, Legal Supplement Part B-Vol.61, No. 189-19th September 2022, has lifted the mandate for the wearing of mask.
+It applies then, that mask wearing is no longer mandated during sporting activities.
 The following guidelines are submitted for use in these contexts of play and activities, or events related to physical education.

-A. General Guidelines:
+General Guidelines: